Guide to L’Aquila: what to see, do, eat

 - Scroll the table down and to the right 📱🔄 Rotate your phone horizontally to get an overview of opening days, hours, prices of attractions, and for further details on Wikipedia 🌐 and Google Maps ➡️.

 - ⚠️ Always check the opening days and hours of attractions through the Google Maps entries linked in the table.
-See also Itinerary Info and/or Navigator Info.
+See also Itinerary Info.

 - To see the explanation of each data column, click its title (e.g. Attractions Index, Ratings, Org, etc.) at the top of the table.